Contact

 Task Developers: Chevron, NGL, and Coterra Energy

-Task 5 Full Problem Statement: Coming in Mid-July
+Task 5 Full Problem Statement: Coming soon.

 Hands adjusting a sensor strap

 Task 6.
-Open-Source wearable sensors
+Open-Source Environmental Monitors

 Sponsors and Task Developers: HF Sinclair, NAVFAC EXWC